nbahador/GitHubActions_WeatherTracker/README.md

 └── package.json

-index.html  --->  This is the webpage that displays the temperature.
+index.html  --->  This file will display the weather data.
-This is a simple HTML file with a div to display the temperature and the last update time.

-script.js  ---> This will handle fetching the weather data from the OpenWeather API and displaying it.
+script.js  ---> This file will fetch the weather data from MetaWeather and update the webpage.